dassarthak18/parallel_composition/README.md

 # Parallel Composition
 A SAT-encoding for retrieving all paths at a given depth from the parallel composition of a graph in Python using z3Py.

-## Constraints for a Individual Automata
+## Constraints for an Individual Automata

 Given an automata, we can find its underlying graph $G(V,E)$.
 Our aim is to generate SAT constraints to retrieve all paths from the graph such that depth is $k$.
 We add *stutter transitions* which are essentially self-loops.
 By depth, we denote the number of transitions in the path.